-Top free crochet borders and crochet edging patterns
+25 free crochet borders and crochet edging patterns

-Crochet edging and crochet borders are a great way to finish off a project and make it look really professional, but they're also great for practicing fancy stitches and expanding your crochet skills!
-A fancy crochet border on a blanket will really make it stand out (as well as hiding any wobbly edges), but crochet edging can transform a wide range of projects - after all why have a straight edge when you can have fun stitches instead!
+Crochet edging and crochet borders are a great way to finish off a project and make it look really professional, but they're also great for practising fancy stitches and expanding your crochet skills!
+A fancy crochet border on a blanket will really make it stand out (as well as hiding any wobbly edges), but crochet edging can transform a wide range of projects - after all, why have a straight edge when you can have fun stitches instead!

-And it's not just for finishing off your crochet projects either - Border crochet edging patterns will often be used to decorate knitted fabrics too, and with a little bit of blanket stitch embroidery you can add a crochet border to any fabric you like!
+And it's not just for finishing off your crochet projects either - Border crochet edging patterns will often be used to decorate knitted fabrics too, and with a little bit of blanket stitch embroidery, you can add a crochet border to any fabric you like!

-We've picked a range of free crochet borders and crochet edging patterns and tutorial that we think will help inspire you to try adding some fancy stitches to your projects, so whether you're just finishing off an epic blanket or just fancy trying some new stitches, why not give one of these fabulous crochet edgings a try!
+We've picked a range of free crochet borders and crochet edging patterns and tutorials that we think will help inspire you to try adding some fancy stitches to your projects, so whether you're just finishing off an epic blanket or just fancy trying some new stitches, why not give one of these fabulous crochet edgings a try!

-26 free crochet edging and border patterns
+25 free crochet edging and border patterns

 1. Crochet shell stitch edging

-By far one of the most common crochet edging patterns has got to be shell stitches, which when used as an edging will often be referred to as scalloped edging.
-Shell stitches come in a huge range of styles and sizes, which also helps to make them versatile enough to adjusted to fit all sorts of different stitch repeats, or interspersed with other stitches.
+Shell stitches come in a huge range of styles and sizes, which also helps to make them versatile enough to adjust to fit all sorts of different stitch repeats or be interspersed with other stitches.
 Check out our How to crochet shell stitch tutorial and give it a try!

 2. Blanket stitch edging

-You may have heard of blanket stitch in reference to sewing or embroidery, but that same stitch is also how you can add crochet edgings to all sorts of woven fabrics.
-It's an embroidery stitch that is surprisingly simple, and once you've added the embroidery you can work a simple row of double crochet stitches which will enable you to add all sorts of fancy crochet edging!
+It's an embroidery stitch that is surprisingly simple, and once you've added the embroidery, you can work a simple row of double crochet stitches, which will enable you to add all sorts of fancy crochet edging!
 Check out our How to crochet blanket stitch edging to find out how it's done!

 3. Crochet edging on tea towels

-Once you've mastered how to do blanket stitch and add on a row of crochet, then you'll surely want to try it out with a proper project!
 We've got three crochet edging patterns that are perfect for this, all with variations of the classic shell stitch, worked onto some tea towels!
 Give it a try with our How to decorate tea towels with crochet edging tutorial.

 4. Shamrock crochet edging pattern

-Whether you're celebrating St. Patricks day, your Irish heritage or just enjoy a bit of greenery, this pretty lace crochet edging pattern from the Crochet Guild is a lovely design that also comes with a handy video tutorial.
+Whether you're celebrating St. Patrick's day, your Irish heritage or just enjoy a bit of greenery, this pretty lace crochet edging pattern from the Crochet Guild is a lovely design that also comes with a handy video tutorial.

-Find the Shamrock crochet edging pattern here
+Find the Shamrock crochet edging pattern

 5. Crochet pompom edging

-We're of the opinion that there isn't anything that can't be improved with the help of some fabulous pompoms, and it seems Rosina of Zeens and Roger agrees with us, as she's created this gorgeous free pompom edging crochet pattern.
-Using a 4 treble cluster to create those pretty bobbles, it's a surprisingly simple stitch that will transform a project from fine to fantastic!
+We think that there isn't anything that can't be improved with the help of some fabulous pompoms, and it seems Rosina of Zeens and Roger agree with us, as she's created this gorgeous free pompom edging crochet pattern.

-Find the Crochet pompom edging pattern here
+Find the Crochet pompom edging pattern

 6. Crochet crab stitch edging